-Letters of recommendation for fellowships should come from people who know you well and who can support the claims you make in your application.
-It does not help to be recommended by a Nobel Prize winner or a U.S. senator if he or she does not know you and cannot write a detailed letter of support.
-If one of the most important activities you list on your Truman application is your work to improve disabilities services at Brown, a letter from Brown's Director of Student and Employee Accessibility Services (SEAS) is important.
+Your letters of recommendation should come from people who know you well enough to support the claims you make in your application.
+Being recommended by a Nobel Prize winner who does not know you will not strengthen your application.
+If one of the most important activities you list on your Truman application is your work to improve disabilities services at Brown, a letter from Brown's Director of Student and Employee Accessibility Services is important.
 Think of your application as a unified whole in which all parts work together; your letters should support and amplify other parts of the application.

 As soon as you begin to think seriously about applying for a fellowship, make appointments with your potential referees to discuss your interest in the award.
 Seek their advice and ask if they would support your endeavor.